Jane Street Graduate Scholarships

 Queries relating to the MSc in Advanced Computer Science may be addressed to the Department of Computer Science (@email).

 Oxford University is delighted to be working with Jane Street to present this new scholarship programme to support currently underrepresented groups to pursue their studies at Oxford.
-Jane Street is a long term partner of the University providing internships and employment opportunities to alumni of the Mathematics, Statistics and Computer Sciences programmes.
-Jane Street shares the University’s commitment to diversify the Mathematical and Computer Science ecosystems and Oxford University is grateful for Jane Street’s financial support which has made these scholarships possible.
+Jane Street is a quantitative trading firm active on more than 200 trading venues across 45 countries.
+As a liquidity provider and market maker, they help form the backbone of global markets.
+Jane Street is a long-term partner of the University, providing internships and employment opportunities to alumni of the Mathematics, Statistics and Computer Sciences programmes.
+Jane Street shares the University’s commitment in diversifying the Mathematical and Computer Science ecosystems and Oxford University is grateful for Jane Street’s financial support which has made these scholarships possible.